from Pastor David, RN

 ANOTHER issue is whether or not your baby should be cared for in a nursery.
 If the dad or a friend or relative is able to stay in your postpartum room with you, and you have already been assured that your baby is healthy and normal, there's no need for the baby to leave the bedside for any reason other than procedural care.
 There are some mothers who are so exhausted or medically compromised that they must have their infants totally cared for by others.
 If this happens, and no one is able to stay with you, you should not feel guilty that nursery nurses are caring for your baby instead of you.
 Even if that is the case, you should still ask for help in getting the skin-to-skin contact mentioned above, by having the baby brought to you, even for short periods of time.
 Skin-to-skin contact is important for both you and the baby, especially at feeding times, even if nursing directly from the breast is not an option.

 FINALLY, a very big issue is your decision about early baby vaccination with hepatitis B vaccine.
 For years, cases have been reported on the internet by people who claim that their healthy newborns developed a tragic condition after hepatitis B vaccine was administered.
 I cannot confirm the validity of those claims, but neither will I fail to warn you that drug companies who make vaccines have more control over what the medical establishment prescribes than either group dares to admit.
-I will also say that such claims finally reached a court in France (Paris, January, 2008) where certain drug company managers were being investigated on manslaughter charges for failing to divulge the side effects of this specific vaccine during their campaign to get the babies of that nation 100% vaccinated.
-As much as you may trust doctors, you should learn to protect yourself from information they mimic from drug companies without doing their own research to assure that what they are prescribing is absolutely safe.
-The drug industry is profit-driven and sales-dependent, and it has become dangerously powerful in its influence on policy-making in our government.
-That means that, as long as there are still choices involved in health-care, you need to do your own research, avoiding the studies colored by vested-interest groups, whose motives are basically financial.
-I do give hepatitis B vaccines to babies, when their parents request it.
-But when they ask my opinion about it, I ask them, "Have you done research* on it yourself?
-If not, you might want to study it for yourself before making the choice." *(One such resource that I myself trust and use for health-related questions is the website of Dr. Joseph Mercola, www.mercola.com.
-He reports the findings of studies, often done outside the USA, then makes his own comments and refers to other related research articles.
-What I've learned from his email newsletters has helped me to make healthier lifestyle choices for myself over the last few years.)
+Similar claims reached a court in France (Paris, January, 2008) where certain drug company managers were being investigated on manslaughter charges for failing to divulge the side effects of this specific vaccine during their campaign to get 100% of the babies of that nation vaccinated.
+As much as you may trust doctors, you should learn to protect yourself from information they mimic from drug companies without doing their own research about the safety of what they are prescribing.
+The drug industry is profit-driven and sales-dependent, and it has become dangerously powerful in its influence over the FDA and policy-making in our government.
+That means that, as long as there are still choices involved in health-care, we need to do our own research, avoiding the studies colored by vested-interest groups, whose motives are basically financial.
+I have given hepatitis B vaccines to babies, when their parents request it.
+But when asked my opinion about it, I had my own question: "Have you done research on it yourself?
+If not, you might want to study it thoroughly before making your choice."
+(One resource for research is the National Vaccine Information Center.)

 top of page